Please read these FAQs before booking your degree recital in Brechemin Auditorium

 In order to request use of a space in the Music Building, please use the UW School of Music Reservation System: ems.music.washington.edu

-- Degree Recitals: Visit the UW Music Reservation System, navigate to the "Reservations" tab drop-down menu and select "Schedule a Recital".
+- Degree Recitals: Visit the UW Music Reservation System, navigate to the "Reservations" tab drop-down menu and select "Schedule a Degree Recital".
 The next steps will be outlined for you.

 - HINT: If you get stuck, just click on the "?" in the upper right-hand corner of each section to receive instructions on the next step.

 - NOTE: DO NOT use “Request a Space” under the Reservations tab when scheduling a degree recital.
+You must use "Schedule a Degree Recital".
+If you do not, your request will not be approved.

 - Email the School of Music calendar administrator at firstname.lastname@example.org with questions.

 Once you have submitted your Degree Recital Request, you will receive a confirmation email within 1-2 business days that your request has been received.
 This means that your date/time is now on hold.
 This same email will be sent to your private instructor.
-Your instructor will need to send email confirmation that they approve of your selected date and time within 10 business days of your request.
+Your instructor will need to send email confirmation that they approve of your selected date and time within 1 week of your request.
 Following instructor approval, your reservation will be confirmed.
 If confirmation from your instructor is not received within this time frame, your reservation will be denied.
 For this reason, be sure to double check your instructor's availability prior to requesting a recital date.

 - Non-degree Recitals: Visit the UW Music Reservation System, navigate to the "Reservations" tab drop-down menu and select "Request a Space".
 Move through the steps as you would for any other space request.
 Contact the main office staff at email@example.com) with questions regarding non-degree recital scheduling.

-How do I schedule rehearsals?
+How do I schedule rehearsals, recital jury, or a reception?

-All of the above can be requested through the online system and through your existing reservation.
+Rehearsals, recital juries, and receptions can be requested through the online system and through your existing reservation.
 Once you have requested a date and time for your Degree Recital, you will be able to request rehearsal time(s), schedule your jury, and request use of the Fishbowl, if you would like to have a reception.

 - Under the Reservations tab, choose “View My Requests”.